TannerGilbert/Tensorflow-Lite-Object-Detection-with-the-Tensorflow-Object-Detection-API/README.md

 This document walks you through converting a Tensorflow Object Detection API model to Tensorflow Lite.

-> NOTE: TFLite currently only supports SSD Architectures (excluding EfficientDet) for boxes-based detection.
-Support for EfficientDet is coming soon.
+> NOTE: TFLite currently only fully supports SSD Architectures (excluding EfficientDet) for boxes-based detection.
+CenterNet support is only experimental.
+For more information see [this notebook](https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/centernet_on_device.ipynb)

 # 1.Train a object detection model using the Tensorflow OD API